1986 Suzuki RG400 Gamma HK31A-104834 w/6,781 km (4,205 mi) | Square-4 2-stroke | Japanese GP replica.

 The Suzuki RG400 Gamma is one of the defining Japanese sport bikes of the 1980s—lightweight, sharp-handling, and powered by an exotic square-four 2-stroke engine derived directly from Suzuki’s Grand Prix racing program.

-This example shows just 6,781 kilometers and presents in overall solid, honest condition with attractive original-style bodywork and factory-inspired graphics.
+This example shows just 6,781 kilometers and presents in overall solid, honest condition with attractive original-style bodywork and graphics.
 The white/red/black livery is characteristic of Suzuki endurance-racing and period RG Gamma styling from the mid-1980s.

 Useful resources for a future owner include: